stubailo/auto-nvm/README.md

 # auto-nvm

-Automatically run the right version of Node and NPM for each project
+Automatically run the right version of Node and NPM for each project.

+Just an idea - file an issue for discussion if you think this is interesting!

 ### Background